pnnl/mcl/README.md

 Notes on OSX:
 - On OSX MCL can either use Apple OpenCL libraries (Default) or other OpenCL libraries.
  We have successfully tested POCL (http://portablecl.org).
-The option `--enable-applecl` can be used to enable/disable Apple OpenCL library.
+The option `--enable-appleocl` can be used to enable/disable Apple OpenCL library.
 The default value is `enabled` on OSX and `disabled` on other systems.
 - OpenCL2 functionalities are disable when Apple OpenCL library is used.